Compare Webmail Hosting

 Now, a basic plan will only come equipped with limited email inbox storage, but you can create unlimited email accounts.

-If you’re looking for one of the cheapest entry points into webmail hosting, then check out iPage.
-With iPage, you can create unlimited email addresses, plus you’ll even get a free domain name when you sign up.
+If you’re looking for a provider that guarantees high-performance and great uptime, then check out A2 Hosting.
+With A2 Hosting, you can create unlimited email addresses, plus you’ll even get a free domain name when you sign up.

 Also, there are built-in features like autoresponder creation and email forwarding to help you get the most out of your new email account.